FloomLtd/floom-technical-challenge/README.md

 ## Brief
-We have a **Product List** page that shows a list of products associated with a florist.
+We need a **Product List** page that shows a list of products associated with a florist.

-We also have a **Product Detail** page that lists the flowers associated with a specific product
+We also need a **Product Detail** page that lists the flowers associated with a specific product

 ### Overall Task